-The use, possession and distribution of tobacco products, e-cigarettes and nicotine liquid containers is prohibited in all district property and premises owned, leased or contracted by the district including:
+The use, possession and distribution of tobacco products, e-cigarettes and nicotine liquid containers, alcoholic beverages, mood-altering substances and illicit drugs are prohibited in all district property and premises owned, leased or contracted by the district including:

 - School grounds, including athletic fields and other outdoor property

 - School buildings

 - School parking lots

 - School buses and other district vehicles

 - Off-campus school sponsored-events.

-- Administrative offices and other district owned sites
+- Administrative offices and other district owned, non-school sites These activities are prohibited at any time, including non-school hours (24/7).

-These activities are prohibited at anytime, including non-school hours (24/7).
+The meaning of the terms included herein shall be as provided in New Mexico Administrative Code 6.12.4.1 through

-The meaning of the terms included herein shall be as provided in New Mexico Administrative Code 6.12.4.1 through 6.12.4.9.
+6.12.4.9.
 In addition, products designed or manufactured to imitate the products included in the definitions are prohibited, regardless of whether they contain tobacco or nicotine.